-

 - Biotechnology explores technologies at the molecular and cellular level.
 In this course, students will learn lab techniques used in biotechnology and apply them to real-world situations.
 The course examines applications of biotech that have contributed to industrial processes, agriculture, forensics, and medicine as well as its role in managing environmental waste and pollution.
 Students will examine potential careers and emerging applications in biotechnology.

-- A minimum grade of B- in Biology and Chemistry.
+- Successful completion of Biology.
 This course is also offered for Honors credit.
 This course counts towards the lab science requirement for graduation.

 - Full Year - 5 Credits